aws-samples/serverless-patterns/lambda-durable-investigation-escalation/README.md

    - **AgentSpaceId**: (Optional) Restrict to a specific DevOps Agent space ID
    - Allow SAM CLI to create IAM roles when prompted

-4. **Confirm SNS subscription**: Check your email and click the confirmation link from Amazon SNS
+4. **Confirm SNS subscription**: Check your email and click the confirmation link from Amazon SNS.

 5. Note the outputs: `ApiEndpoint`, `EscalationFunctionArn`, `IncidentTableName`, and `EventBridgeRuleName`